 So when one calls booster.save_model, XGBoost saves the trees, some model parameters like number of input columns in trained trees, and the objective function, which combined to represent the concept of "model" in XGBoost.
 As for why are we saving the objective as part of model, that's because objective controls transformation of global bias (called base_score in XGBoost).
 Users can share this model with others for prediction, evaluation or continue the training with a different set of hyper-parameters etc. However, this is not the end of story.
 There are cases where we need to save something more than just the model itself.
-For example, in distrbuted training, XGBoost performs checkpointing operation.
-Or for some reasons, your favorite distributed computing framework decide to copy the model from one worker to another and continue the training without user providing any parameters again.
+For example, in distributed training, XGBoost performs checkpointing operation.
+Or for some reasons, your favorite distributed computing framework decide to copy the model from one worker to another and continue the training in there.
+In such cases, the serialisation output is required to contain enough information to continue previous training without user providing any parameters again.
 We consider such scenario as memory snapshot (or memory based serialisation method) and distinguish it with normal model IO operation.
 In Python, this can be invoked by pickling the Booster object.
 Other language bindings are still working in progress.